jrgleason/psql-getting-started/labs/CreateReceipts.md

     This is because these are the only 2 with customer profiles.

-1. Now lets finish wiring everything up...
+1. Now let's finish wiring everything up...

         SELECT MAIN.TRANSACTION.ID, MAIN.PERSON.NAME, SUM(MAIN.TRANSACTION_PRODUCT.QUANTITY*MAIN.PRODUCT.CURRENT_ITEM_PRICE)
         FROM MAIN.TRANSACTION